Composting in Place to Winterize Your Garden

 Let’s Review

-A great alternative to ripping out all of the plants no longer producing in the garden at the end of the season is to chop them up with a sharp-edged shovel and incorporate them directly into the soil.
+A great alternative to ripping out all of the plants that are no longer producing at the end of the season is to chop them up with a sharp-edged shovel and incorporate them directly into the soil.
 Just remember to chop all plant matter up into small pieces so it decomposes faster.
-Also, don’t incorporate weeds, diseased, or pest-covered plants.
+Also, don’t incorporate noxious weeds, diseased, or pest-covered plants.

-Adding compost and organic matter is often a cure-all for ailing soil.
+Adding organic matter and compost is often a cure-all for ailing soil.
 Here’s how:

 • Adds nitrogen and other nutrients back into the soil